luxonis/depthai-experiments/gen3/depth-measurement/3d-measurement/pointcloud/rgbd-pointcloud/README.md

 ```
 optional arguments:
   -h, --help            show this help message and exit
-  -m, --mono            use mono frame instead of color frame
+  -m, --mono            use mono frame for pointcloud coloring instead of color frame
 ```